Leadership

 Key Takeaway

-A simple decision protocol that scales
+A decision protocol that doesn’t collapse under growth

 AreaStandard to setOwnerReview cadence

-Spend controlsBudgets, tagging, alerts at $5k/$25k/$100k annualizedFinance + Eng OpsMonthly
+Spend controlsBudgets, tagging, alerts, cost attribution by workflowFinance + Eng OpsMonthly

 # Example: AI gateway request headers (conceptual)